rxt1077/jr/doc/simulation.md

 `sim/net-bootstrap n f` will create a network of n nodes each following f random nodes.
-Using this we can build a network of 100 nodes, each following 10 others and use `sim/print-stats` to see how it was set up.
+Using this we can build a network of 100 nodes, each following 10 others and use `sim/print-stats` to see how it was set up:

 ```clojure
 jr.core=> (def nodes (sim/net-boostrap 100 10))